LIAF 2024

 LIAF 2024 will constitute a vibrant network of temporary connections which, in dialogue with a wide range of collaborators, through art projects, collective approaches and cross-institutional partnerships, will help reveal what the Lofoten Line could look like today.
 The festival will consist of a large exhibition spread across a number of venues alongside a programme of lectures and readings, performances, concerts, workshops and talks.

-Wong Kit Yi is one of the artists that will be participating in this year's LIAF
+Wong Kit Yi is one of the artists that is participating in this year's LIAF

 Collaborators: Sørvågen Radio/Museum Nord, Stiftelsen Gamle Å, Skrova Fyr, Svolvær Kunstforening, Sør-Troms Museum/Trastad Samlinger, Manndalen Husflidslag, NŌUA, Nordlandsmuseet—Bådåddjo/Buvvda Musea, Stormen, KINOBOX, Livingstone Office for Contemporary Art—LoCA, SIAF-LAB., Experiments in Art and Technology (E.A.T.), Composers Inside Electronics, Metode/ROM for kunst og arkitektur, The Kitchen, Sørfinnset Skole, Filmkunstskolen i Kabelvåg, Grenselandmuseet/The Borderland Museum, Vågan Historielag, Festspillene i Nord-Norge/Arctic Arts Festival, The Finnish-Norwegian Cultural Institute (FINNO), Bodø 2024, Worlding Northern Art (WONA) UiT, The Oulu Museum of Art, Vågan Havnevesen KF, Árran Julevsáme guovdásj, Hallingdal Museum/Stiftelsen Buskerudmuseet, Kristiania University College and Vågan Bibliotek.